dp9u0/awesome-stars/README.md

 ## Others

+- [translations](https://github.com/oldratlee/translations) - 🐼 Chinese translations for classic IT resources
+- [awesome-pcaptools](https://github.com/caesar0301/awesome-pcaptools) - A collection of tools developed by other researchers in the Computer Science area to process network traces.
+All the right reserved for the original authors.
 - [distsys-class](https://github.com/aphyr/distsys-class) - Class materials for a distributed systems lecture series
 - [architect-awesome](https://github.com/xingshaocheng/architect-awesome) - 后端架构师技术图谱
 - [trackerslist](https://github.com/ngosang/trackerslist) - Updated list of public BitTorrent trackers